 Tables Without Borders assists refugees and asylum-seekers in establishing their new lives in the United States.
 Their efforts are aimed at rebuilding the lives of these refugees and asylum-seekers “through the power of food.”

 They accomplish this mission by pairing refugee and asylum-seeking chefs with restaurants where they participate in a paid culinary internship and a special dinner dedicated to showcasing the cuisine of the respective chef’s home country.

 The most recent goal of the organization is to provide 1,500 meals that will be donated to out of work restaurant workers, at-risk immigrant communities, and various other parts of the general population who are at an adverse risk during these times.

 This week’s meals were prepared by Chef Williams from the Ivory Coast.
 Chef Williams spent several years in France developing his culinary skills and cooked this week’s meal inspired by the flavors of Morocco.
 He prepared buttered couscous, seven vegetables in a tomato sauce to go on top, and lemon and herb grilled halal chicken.

 During this week’s outreach with Chef Williams, Tables Without Borders was able to sponsor around 600 meals that were distributed to the clients of CASA (a non-profit organization in DC that mainly serves Latin American clients).

-Last week, Syrian couple Abo Yaman and Randa, along with the assistance two furloughed restaurant workers were able to prepare over 500 meals inspired by Syrian cuisine and given to various at-risk organizations throughout the Washington area.
+Last week, Syrian couple Abo Yaman and Randa, along with the assisting two furloughed restaurant workers, were able to prepare over 500 meals inspired by Syrian cuisine and given to various at-risk organizations throughout the Washington area.